arquam-ejaz/raffle-dapp/README.md

 Onchain Raffle Dapp is a decentralized application built on the NEAR blockchain using Rust programming language.

-The idea of this dapp is to allow organizations and individuals to organize raffles in a decentralized, trust-less, fraud-proof, and transparent manner leveraging the power of blockchain and smart contracts.
+The idea of this dapp is to allow organizations and individuals to organize raffles in a decentralized, trust-less, fraud-proof, and transparent manner by leveraging the power of blockchain and smart contracts.

 ## Features